AbuCTF/abuctf.github.io/_posts/2024-06-16-PreSecurity.md

 **Set-Cookie:**

-Information to store which gets sent back to the web server on each request (see cookies task for more information).
+Information to store which gets sent back to the web server on each request.

 **Cache-Control:**